NMLichtenberg/node_selenium/README.md

 # node_selenium
 This is selenium framework written in nodejs, that utilizes selenium-webdriver for browser controle, mocha as a testframework, and chai for assertions.

-Some features of the framework include parallel test execution for faster results, continous integration/continous delivery integration, tagging for targeting specific chunks of test code to be executed, integration with selenium grid/saucelabs, allure reports integration, browserscreen shots on failure, and test retries on failure.
+Some features of the framework include parallel test execution for faster results, continous integration/continous delivery integration, tagging for targeting specific chunks of test code to be executed, integration with selenium grid/saucelabs, allure reports integration, browserscreen shots on failure, flexible test execution,and test retries on failure.

 Tests in this repo are written against http://the-internet.herokuapp.com which is a application designed for test automation challenges.